juanitogan/slick/README.md

 - Cartoon_French.svg
 - Cartoon_German.svg

 Furthermore, don't worry about spaces (or lack of spaces) around commas in option layer names.
 Slick doesn't care about such spaces in option layer names.
-Slick doesn't understand why programmer's found it so hard to scrub spaces from credit card numbers in the early days of the internet.
+Slick doesn't understand why programmers in the early days of the internet found it so hard to help customers out by scrubbing spaces automatically from credit card numbers.
 Slick _does care_ about leading and trailing spaces in the names of the other layers, so be careful there maybe.
 Slick could ignore these spaces too if you really wanted Slick to... but Slick really doesn't want to dictate more than Slick needs to.

 Now, combine it all and Slick gets super slick, producing three files once again: